In recent years, artificial intelligence has been one of the most talked about and popular technology trends in...

-Limited use of AI in healthcare
+Limited use of AI applications in healthcare

-Advanced image processing and predictive analytics tend to be the most popular implementations of AI for healthcare.
+Advanced image processing and predictive analytics tend to be the most popular implementations of AI applications in healthcare.
 However, there is certainly a lot more that AI can offer healthcare organizations.
 Natural language processing, interactive bots, robots and machine learning are just a few examples that only a limited number of hospitals have engaged in.

 Shortage of AI talent causes more delays in adoption

-With the increasing demand for artificial intelligence adoption across all industries and limited talent pool, healthcare organizations are finding it very difficult to initiate AI-based projects due to the lack of resources.
+With the increasing demand for AI adoption across all industries and limited talent pool, healthcare organizations are finding it very difficult to initiate AI-based projects due to the lack of resources.
 Many of them rely on third-party vendors and costly solutions.
 Unfortunately, this also means that hospitals are likely to limit internal experimentation and innovation because of the talent shortage.